-Get your light footprint spot on, whatever your reflector height with an Adjust-a-Wing Enforcer.
+Get your light footprint spot on, whatever your reflector height with an Adjust-A-Wings Enforcer.

 It’s made from reflective hammertone.

-• Narrow or widen your light footprint (4 positions)
+• Narrow or widen your light footprint (3 wing positions)

 • Raise or lower lamp holder